Gone Fishin' (film): Production

 When Gone Fishin' was in the early stages of development during the early 1990s, the roles of Joe and Gus were first offered to John Candy and Rick Moranis.
 Both turned it down as they were busy with other projects.
 Once the film was given the greenlight in 1995, Joe Pesci and Danny Glover were eventually cast as the leads.
 John G. Avildsen was set to direct and had already filmed it for the first two weeks, but he was fired from Disney and paid his $2 million salary to the studio; Christopher Cain immediately signed on to replace him.

 The production went over-schedule and over-budget, eventually coming in at a final cost of $53 million.
 Most of the movie was filmed around The Everglades and the Big Cypress Swamp in Florida.

+As with many of Pesci's 1990s films, Pesci's friend, employee and former Four Seasons guitarist Tommy DeVito makes a cameo appearance.

 Filming accident

 During production of the film, stuntwoman Janet Wilder was killed when a boat that was made to jump a ramp into a group of other boats in one of the scenes went awry.
-Instead of completing that stunt, the speedboat containing Pesci and Glover's stunt doubles flipped upside down and collided with two separate boats landing into the set containing film crew and extras, striking Wilder and killing her.
-Wilder's husband and father-in-law as well as two others were also injured.
+Instead of completing that stunt, the speedboat containing Pesci and Glover's stunt doubles flipped upside down and collided with two separate boats, landing into the set containing film crew and extras where it struck Wilder and killed her.
+Wilder's husband, her father-in-law, and two others were also injured.